 Talk to us about some of the lessons that you’ve learned with regard to networking.

 Jay: I am deceptively youthful-looking, but an old man.
 So I started doing all this in the pre-internet days, or at least very, very early when nobody actually knew what the internet was.
 When I used to live in Phoenix, for years, I went to at least four networking events every week.
 So I would go to 200 a year.
 It got to the point when I knew everybody in Phoenix that I needed to know.

 That wasn’t because I had a personal brand, or a blog, or a podcast, or a video show, and I wasn’t even doing any speaking then either.
 It was just that I had put so much time into it that you just kind of ended up hooking up—you just get wired into the town.
-That kind of work enabled my company at the time to be the number one online marketing strategy firm in the Southwest for about five to six years in a row.
+That kind of work enabled my company at the time to be the number one online digital marketing strategy firm in the Southwest for about five to six years in a row.

 People lose that idea now.
 It cracks me up when I hear people, typically younger people, who come up to me and say, “Boy, I know I really should be out there doing more in social media and creating more content and working on my personal brand, but it’s just too hard.
 It takes up too much time.”

 I’m like, “Too much time?”
 All you’ve got to do is sit at your desk in your underpants and send some emails and type some tweets.
 Give me a break, man!
 Try having to go to Rotary and Lions and Kiwanis and the Moose Club every night for ten years.Competitors are just collaborators that you haven’t gotten around to doing a deal with yet.
 Click To Tweet

 Seth: One of the things that you do really naturally—and we have a chapter on the book about it—“H is for Helping.”
 Barry and I experienced it because you wrote the foreword for our book.

 Jay: Make sure you buy the book.
 It’s awesome.
 (Now available in hard cover and Kindle on Amazon.)